dashingsoft/pyarmor/docs/questions.rst

   If each product in a suite of products is functionally complementary, for example, product "Editor" for editing the file, product "Viewer" for view the file, they’re considered as "one product"

+**Which PyArmor 8.0 license for CI, more than 100 runs / day**

+  In this case, it need Group License.
+Group License is going to support unlimited dockers in one device, this feature is developing and may released with Pyarmor 8.3.

 Upgrading
 ---------